Chevrolet Classic Tire Pressure

 Chevrolet Classic recommended tire pressure can be found in owner's manual, on a tire placard on the side of driver's door or door jam, on the trunk lid, in the console or on the fuel door.
 Tire inflation will be listed in psi (pounds per square inch), bar or kPa (kilopascals).

 To check Chevrolet Classic tire pressure you will first need to determine its recommended tire pressure for the front and rear tires.
 Take off tire valve caps and use a tire pressure gauge to check tire inflation in every tire.
 Adjust Chevrolet Classic tire pressure to its recommended levels.
 If overinflated, let some air out by pressing down the center plunger in the valve stem.
 If underinflated, add air with tire inflator.
 Recheck tire pressure to make sure all tires are properly inflated.
 Replace the valve stem caps.
 Make sure to check tire pressure when tires are "cold" and have not been driven for at least 3 hours.
 Remember that the front and rear tire pressures may differ.

-What is the recommended tire pressure for Chevrolet Classic?
+What is proper tire pressure for Chevrolet Classic replacement tires?

 What is recommended winter tire pressure for Chevrolet Classic?